PeacefulWhale/CIT-270-BYUI/Week 7/README.md

 For now they shall clutter...

 Anyway the docker container is up and running and I can connect to it.
 Everything appears to be working.

+## Friday

+Oh, when you boot up a new cloud shell, all the docker stuff gets purged, so I don't need to worry about cleaning it up.

+That's convenient.

+I just run `docker build . -t test`, then `docker run test`.

+I can check to see if my server is up and running with `curl --insecure https://172.18.0.2:443` and I get `Hello World!` back.

+Everyone spent today getting their server up and running, but mine already was, so I worked on other projects today.